CleanroomMC/Website/docs/wiki/modularui/getting-started.md

 ## Development Tools

-I highly recommend using IntelliJ in combination with the Single Hotswap plugin.
+I highly recommend using IntelliJ in combination with the Single Hotswap plugin (doesn't work for me in newer IntelliJ versions, maybe it does for you).

 ## Other documentation